You can be a writer without being a starving artist.

 Have you ever signed up for an email list because they were offering a special report you were really interested in?

-And usually those special reports are written materials.
-Well, someone has to write them.
-And that someone gets paid.
+Usually, those special reports are written materials.
+Someone has to write them–and that someone gets paid.

 A well-written special report begins with an intriguing idea.
 It goes on to explore that idea in-depth, providing plenty of actionable information along the way.
-These reports may be two pages long... or 20.
+These reports are generally between 2 and 20 pages long.
 Sometimes, even longer.

 Most companies expect to pay between $1500 and $5000 for a good-quality special report, depending on its length.
 These reports are fun to write and can lead to more varied and interesting projects with the same client.